JanisGeise/sparseSpatialSampling/README.md

     export.compute_svd("U")

 The modes, singular values and mode coefficients are saved in an extra HDF5 and XDMF file.
 The singular values and mode coefficients are not referenced in the XDMF file.
+The singular values as well as the mode coefficients are saved in full whereas the modes are only saved up to the optimal rank.

 ## General notes
 ### Memory requirements